1. Knowledge Center

 Evaluate your landscape based on your priorities

 The next step is to consider your planning goals and objectives.
-Whether you’re focused on crossboundary planning, specific management areas, or have a predetermined area within the landscape in mind, Vibrant Planet helps you analyze at any scale based on your priorities.
+Whether you’re focused on crossboundary planning, specific management areas that need unique management, or have a predetermined area you’d like to focus on within the landscape, Vibrant Planet helps you analyze at any scale based on your priorities.
 The total geographic area under consideration for land treatments is called a planning area

-Some subsets of your planning area may need to be treated differently – for instance, you may want to consider using Distinct Management Areas (DMAs) within your landscape to:
+Some subregions of your planning area may need to be treated differently – for instance, you may want to consider using Distinct Management Areas (DiMAs) within your landscape to:

 • Isolate land ownership